silinternational/ssp-base/README.md

 [Make](https://www.gnu.org/software/make) is optional but simplifies the build process.

 ## Configuration

 By default, configuration is read from environment variables.
 These are documented in the `local.env.dist` file.
-Optionally, you can define configuration in AWS AppConfig.
+Optionally, you can define configuration in AWS Systems Manager.
 To do this, set the following environment variables to point to the configuration in
 AWS:

 * `AWS_REGION` - the AWS region in use
-* `APP_ID` - the application ID or name
+* `APP_ID` - AppConfig application ID or name
-* `CONFIG_ID` - the configuration profile ID or name
+* `CONFIG_ID` - AppConfig configuration profile ID or name
-* `ENV_ID` - the environment ID or name
+* `ENV_ID` - AppConfig environment ID or name
+* `PARAMETER_STORE_PATH` - Parameter Store base path for this app, e.g. "/idp-pw-api/idp-name/prod"

 In addition, the AWS API requires authentication.
 It is best to use an access role such as an [ECS Task Role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html).
 If that is not an option, you can specify an access token using the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` variables.

+If `PARAMETER_STORE_PATH` is given, AWS Parameter Store will be used.
+Each parameter in AWS Parameter Store is set as an environment variable in the execution environment.

+If `PARAMETER_STORE_PATH` is not given but the AppConfig variables are, AWS AppConfig will be used.
-The content of the configuration profile takes the form of a typical .env file, using `#` for comments and `=` for variable assignment.
+The content of the AppConfig configuration profile takes the form of a typical .env file, using `#` for comments and `=` for variable assignment.
 Any variables read from AppConfig will overwrite variables set in the execution environment.

 ### SimpleSAMLphp Metadata